chuckstack/chuckstack.github.io/src-ls/success-hr.md

 - Skills - the ability to perform a task with near perfection repeatedly
 - Knowledge - the ability to gain, retain, connect and apply information to a wide variety of scenarios
 - Attitude - your collective belief system built from every experience in your life
-- Potential - your ability to acquire new skills and knowledge
+- Potential - your ability to acquire new skills and knowledge and mold your attitude

 During a chuck-stack deployment, you are constantly coaching and measuring these attributes.